st-one-io/iso-on-tcp/README.md

 The code currently lacks the implementation of parts of the protocol, as it's currently focused on the parts needed for the [nodeS7](https://github.com/plcpeople/nodeS7) project.
 But as long as it follows the protocol, pull requests will be happily accepted.
 Please check the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

-This library was created by [Smart-Tech](https://netsmarttech.com) as part of the [ST-One](https://netsmarttech.com/page/st-one) project.
+This library was created as part of the [ST-One](https://st-one.io) project.

 ## Usage